bbhunter/Bugbounty0x0a/Learning/Hackerone_Report/Open Redirection/TIPS.md

 ***13*** - If the application implement an open redirection protection on `?next=https://www.ewample.com/` then try an ip adress `?next=127.0.0.1` or `?next=127.1` or `?next=Http:362773246` , it may work to bypass protection.

+***14*** - Always keep your eye on the web server it's configuration may be vulunerable to open redirection.

 ***∞*** - Don't give up.